vlumos/vlumos-server/README.md

  - public key used by serve

 storeMessages
- - true / false (keep download messages on server?)
+ - true / false (keep downloaded messages on server?)